-In 1992, he sold the Pound Sterling in a highly profitable trade applying global macro strategy.
+In 1992, he sold the Pound Sterling in a highly profitable trade applying a global macro strategy.
 Soros did this transaction ahead of the European Rate Mechanism debacle.
-After the Asian Monetary Crisis and the devaluation of currencies like the Indonesian Rupiah and the Thai Baht in the late 90s, many traders used global macro strategy to reap benefits out of international economic shifts.
+After the Asian Monetary Crisis and the devaluation of currencies like the Indonesian Rupiah and the Thai Baht in the late 90s, many traders used global macro strategy to reap the benefits of international economic shifts.

-At the Opalesque Roundtable discussion of global macro in 2010, hedge fund manager John Burbank described global macro as “having a reason to be long or short something that is bigger than a fundamental stock view”.
+At the Opalesque Roundtable discussion of global macro in 2010, hedge fund manager John Burbank described global macro as “having a reason to be long or short something bigger than a fundamental stock view”.
 He spoke positively about the rising significance of the global macro strategies and private and institutional investors’ inclination toward it.

 There are various approaches that macro traders use to identify and profit from macro movements.
 However, most of these strategies have a few factors in common.